All Episodes

 We have integrity.

-We're we're not interested in a profit as much as we are the discovery process of litigation, Sean.
+We're not interested in a profit as much as we are the discovery process of litigation, Sean.

 A lot of those plaintiffs were organizing to shut me down, including in the email exhibits.

-Sounds like the mob won't kill you.
+Sounds like the mob wanting to kill you.

-Yeah, well, they they they said these things.
+Yeah, well, they said these things.

 So it's tough.